microsoft/presidio/docs/samples/deployments/data-factory/presidio-data-factory-template-gallery-databricks.md

 # Anonymize PII entities in datasets using Azure Data Factory template and Presidio on Databricks

 This sample uses the built in [data anonymization template](https://github.com/Azure/Azure-DataFactory/tree/main/templates/Data%20Anonymization%20with%20Presidio%20on%20Databricks) of Azure Data Factory (which is a part of the Template Gallery) to copy a csv dataset from one location to another, while anonymizing PII data from a text column in the dataset.
-It leverages the code for using [Presidio on Azure Databricks](../spark/index.md) to call Presidio as a Databricks notebook job in the Azure Data Factory (ADF) pipeline to transform the input dataset before mergine the results to an Azure Blob Storage.
+It leverages the code for using [Presidio on Azure Databricks](../spark/index.md) to call Presidio as a Databricks notebook job in the Azure Data Factory (ADF) pipeline to transform the input dataset before merging the results to an Azure Blob Storage.

-**Note that** this solution is capabale of transforming large datasets.
+**Note that** this solution is capable of transforming large datasets.
 For smaller, text based input you may want to work with the [Data Anonymization with Presidio as an HTTP service](./presidio-data-factory-template-gallery-http.md) template which offers an easier deployment for Presidio.

 The sample deploys the following Azure Services:

 * Azure Storage - The target storage account where data will be persisted.
 * Azure Databricks - Host presidio to anonymize the data.

-Additionaly you should already have an instance of Azure Data Factory which hosts and orchestrates the transformation pipeline and a storage account which holds the source files.
+Additionally you should already have an instance of Azure Data Factory which hosts and orchestrates the transformation pipeline and a storage account which holds the source files.

 ## About this Solution Template